-The photo at right shows a dust cover fixed in place with contact adhesive, alternately silicone sealer can be used to hold the dust cover in place.
+The photo at right shows a dust cover fixed in place with silicone sealer and 4 small stainless steel selftapping screws and flat washers.

 The next page of this task shows a drawing of the rudder pedal and steering assembly.